ogobrecht/d3-force-apex-plugin/README.md

 for more informations.

+### 1.4.1 (2015-08-05)

+* Fixed "Tooltip on wrong positions in complex layouts".
+This was also the case with APEX 5 and universal theme.
+  Thanks to Philippe Duchateau for telling me about this problem.

 ### 1.4.0 (2015-08-03)

 * New possible node attribute COLORLABEL: Since there is an option to render a legend, it makes no sense to render the